Mahboob-A/Movio/README.md

 ### Workflow of <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a>

-The <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a> is the heart of the Movio Platform.
-The service, just like the <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>, runs an additional `Process` `(Django Management Command)` to listen to the `RabbitMQ` events that are produced by <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>.
-The service also produces message after it finishes the video processing and that message is consumed by the <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>.
+The <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a> is the heart of the Movio Platform.
+The service, just like the <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>, runs an additional `Process` `(Django Management Command)` to listen to the `RabbitMQ` events that are produced by <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>.
+The service also produces message after it finishes the video processing and that message is consumed by the <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>.

-Once the <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a> consumes a message produced by <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>, a robust `Celery Pipeline` is activated.
+Once the <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a> consumes a message produced by <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>, a robust `Celery Pipeline` is activated.

 **Below, I am mentioning all the Celery tasks that are included in this Pipeline**.